fer77/OSSU-CS-Curriculum/learn-prolog-now/prolog-notes.md

 ___

 ## 2.2 Proof Search
+___

  Prolog tries to satisfy queries one by one, working through the list in a left to right (->) direction.

  Points in the search where there are several alternative ways of unifying a goal against the knowledge base are called **choice points**.
 Prolog keeps track of _choice points_ it has encountered, so that if it makes a wrong choice it can retreat to the previous _choice point_ and try something else instead.
 This process is **called backtracking**.

+# Chapter 3
+# Recursion

+## 3.1 Recursive Definitions
+___

+A _predicate_ is recursively defined if one or more rules in its definition refers to itself.

+The word _declarative_ is used to talk about the logical meaning of Prolog knowledge bases.
+That is, the declarative meaning of a Prolog knowledge base is simply _what it says_, or _what it means, if we read it as a collection of logical statements_.